BenKappers/Portfolio/Centrifugal Pump/README.md

 # Centrifugal Pump CAD Project

 ## Overview
-This project involved designing and modeling a fully assembled centrifugal pump in CAD.
+This project involved designing and modeling a fully assembled centrifugal pump in Siemens NX.
 The model includes all major components such as the casing, impeller, shaft, bearing housing, and sealing features.
-The goal was to accurately represent mechanical fit, assembly relationships, and internal flow geometry typical of an end-suction centrifugal pump.

 ---